 Pandora has radio stations for every genre imaginable.
 You can generate playlists based on genre, artist, or even a specific song.

 Other music apps offer similar playlists and radio stations you can turn to for your classical music fix.
-From piano-heavy tunes to violin concertos, you’ll find plenty to perk your ears.
+From piano-heavy tunes to violin concertos, you’ll find plenty to perk up your ears.

 5. Pirates of the Caribbean Soundtrack

-Movie soundtracks are full of amazing music.
+Movie soundtracks are full of amazing focus music.
 One of my favorites is the Pirates of the Caribbean series, which is lively and adventurous but not in your face.

-Like what you hear?
-Hans Zimmer, the mastermind behind the Pirates of the Caribbean soundtrack, has worked on a huge array of films.
+If you like what you hear, Hans Zimmer, the mastermind behind the Pirates of the Caribbean soundtrack, has worked on a huge array of films.
 Zimmer also put together the soundtracks for The Dark Knight, Interstellar, and Inception.